sass/node-sass/docs/api-context-internal.md

   // Colon-separated list of paths
   // Semicolon-separated on Windows
+  // Note: It may be better to use
-  // Maybe use array interface instead? char* include_path;
+  // array interface instead
+  char* include_path;
   char* plugin_path;